larissajuliavsa/larissajuliavsa/README.md

 # 🌞 I'm Larissa Souza

-Frontend Engineer passionate about building scalable, secure, and user-centered web applications.
+Frontend Engineer passionate about building scalable, secure, and user centered web applications.

 Currently working at Santander, developing enterprise platforms used by thousands of employees, with a strong focus on React, Angular, TypeScript, frontend architecture, and design systems.